-[2.12] Apple scab and powdery mildew resistance to Topsin M and Thiophanate-methyl is widespread, though it has not been confirmed in New England.
+[2.14] Apple scab and powdery mildew resistance to Topsin M and Thiophanate-methyl is widespread, though it has not been confirmed in New England.
 Once resistance develops it will persist indefinitely.
 Thus, these products should NOT be relied upon for apple scab or mildew control in orchards or regions with a long history of use.

-[2.13] Sensitivity to the SI fungicides (Rally, Procure, Vintage) is declining among some populations of the apple scab and powdery mildew fungi.
+[2.15] Resistance to the DMI fungicides (Inspire Super, Indar, Tebuzol, Rally, Rubigan Procure, Topguard) is present in many populations of the apple scab and powdery mildew fungi.
 These materials still provide apple scab control in some orchards, but they are totally ineffective in other orchards.
 Declining efficacy usually appears in orchards with a history of regular SI use (3-5 applications for 10+ yr) under high disease pressure, whereas no decline is apparent in orchards where the materials have been used sparingly or in tight schedules with low levels of inoculum.
 In order to maintain the usefulness of these products, it is recommended that they be used: (a) at full rates with thorough spray coverage; (b) only in tank-mix combinations with another effective scab fungicide; and (c) no more than 2-3 times per season.

-[2.14] Apple scab resistance to Sovran, Cabrio and Flint is beginning to develop in the northeastern U.S. The primary strategies for reducing the risk of resistance development are to rotate the strobilurins with unrelated fungicides, to limit the number of seasonal applications of a strobilurin (e.g., 3-4 per year), and to tank mix strobilurins with captan when treating trees with visible scab lesions.
+[2.16] Apple scab resistance to Sovran, Cabrio and Flint is beginning to develop in the northeastern U.S. The primary strategies for reducing the risk of resistance development are to rotate the strobilurins with unrelated fungicides, to limit the number of seasonal applications of strobilurin fungicides (e.g., 3-4 per year total for all strobilurins), and to tank mix strobilurins with captan when treating trees with visible scab lesions.